rock-core/rock-and-syskit/source/integrating_functionality/index.html.md

 Where Basics was all about dealing with system integration, we are going to discuss in this section how new functionality is presented in a form that can be used in a system.

-This part will assume that you've understood the notions of [dataflow](../basics/composition.html) and [execution lifecycle](../runtime_overview/event_loop.html)
+This part assumes that you've understood the notions of [dataflow](../basics/composition.html) and [execution lifecycle](../runtime_overview/event_loop.html)